ajit-dherange/GitLab_Tutorials_I/Lambda_Function_Using_SAM_Template.md

-# Lambda Function Using SAM Template file
+# Lambda Function Using SAM Template file (manual)

 **sam deploy --guided --template template.yaml** is the command you enter at the command line.